โš–๏ธ Airport Comparison Tool

 ๐Ÿข Terminal Information

 Buffalo Range Airport (BFO) is a critical regional aviation facility serving the southeastern Lowveld region of Zimbabwe, located approximately 10 kilometers northwest of the town of Chiredzi.
 Situated in the heart of the nation's primary sugar-producing belt, the airport acts as a vital logistics hub for the massive Triangle and Hippo Valley sugar estates.
-The facility features a single 1,578-meter asphalt runway (14/32), which is capable of handling aircraft up to the size of a Boeing 737-700 executive series.
+This airport operates with a single 1,578-meter long by 30-meter wide asphalt runway (14/32), commissioned in 1965 to serve Mauritian communities working in the sugar estates, capable of handling aircraft up to the size of a Boeing 737-700 executive series.
 Managed by the Airports Company of Zimbabwe (ACZ), the airport serves a diverse mix of commercial charter, private, and occasional military traffic, providing an essential air link to a region that is geographically distant from the capital, Harare.
 The terminal building at Buffalo Range is a functional and modest structure designed to efficiently process the specialized passenger flow of the Lowveld.
 It serves as a centralized point for check-in, security, and immigration, as the airport is an official Port of Entry for international charter flights.
 Inside, travelers can find basic passenger facilities including a sheltered waiting area, administrative offices for the Zimbabwe Revenue Authority (ZIMRA), and port health services.
 Because the airport primarily handles scheduled charters and private jet traffic for the surrounding wildlife conservancies, the atmosphere is professional yet relaxed, with passenger processing often conducted with more personal attention than at larger international hubs.
 Amenities within the BFO terminal are tailored to the essentials, and visitors are advised to coordinate their requirements in advance.
 While the facility provides basic restrooms and a small area for refreshments, there are no extensive dining or retail malls on-site.
 However, the airport is a premier gateway for the world-renowned Gonarezhou National Park and several private wildlife conservancies like Malilangwe and Save Valley.
 For these visitors, the 'terminal' experience often begins with a meet-and-greet service provided by luxury lodge staff who coordinate the onward transfer.
 Ground transportation is primarily via pre-arranged lodge vehicles or local taxis, ensuring a direct and safe transition to the region's diverse agricultural and wilderness destinations.

 ๐Ÿ”„ Connection Tips